AcylSilane/Atomic-Blender-Material-Compactor/README.md

 (C) 2020 James Dean

 ## What is this?
 Atomic blender creates a lot of extra materials when importing molecules.
-This saves time by fixing the names for you.
+This saves time by fixing the materials for you.

 ## Why should I use this?
 Atomic Blender adds in a bunch of extra element materials every time a new molecule is imported.